yueruCao/dataAnalysisAgent/README.md

 You can click the link below to open the demo: [Click here to access the Demo](http://3.17.5.181/)

+## What This Demo Supports

+- Upload CSV files and instantly visualize data
+- Inline editing of table data
+- Conversational data analysis using AI
+- Multi-agent AI orchestration
+- Streaming AI responses with intermediate steps

 ## Tech Stack

 ### Frontend